oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > The Gateway MUST validate that the reserved flags in the CONNECT packet are set to 0.
 If any of the reserved flags is not 0 it is a Malformed
 > Packet.

-#### 3.1.4.3 Correlation Id
+#### 3.1.4.3 Packet Identifier

-A byte of data to be used to correlate a packet request to an equivalent packet response.
-It should be populated with ideally a random integer value between 0-255 and be coded such that it can be used to identify the corresponding CONNACK packet.
+Used to identify the corresponding CONNACK packet.
+It should ideally be populated with a random integer value.

 #### 3.1.4.4 Protocol Version